 Many of us are becoming vegan.
 And for a good reason.

 But one consequence of going vegan can be weight loss.
-That’s because you’re eliminating high-calorie foods like meat and cheese.
+That’s because you’re eliminating high-calorie foods.

 Today I’m sharing 23 High-Calorie Vegan Meals.
 Not only are they yummy, but they will also help you put on some weight.